 EPA and the Department of the Army (the agencies) implemented Executive Order 13778, “Restoring the Rule of Law, Federalism, and Economic Growth by Reviewing the ‘Waters of the United States’ Rule,” in two steps to provide certainty to the regulated community and the public while the agencies developed the revised definition of "waters of the United States."

 - Step One - Repeal – On October 22, 2019, the agencies published a final rule to repeal the 2015 Rule and recodify the regulation that was in place prior to issuance of the 2015 Rule.
 This final rule became effective on December 23, 2019, but was replaced on June 22, 2020 by the Navigable Waters Protection Rule.
 Read the final Step One rule.

-- Navigable Waters Protection Rule (Step Two) - Revise - On January 23, 2020 the agencies finalized the Navigable Waters Protection Rule in the Federal Register to provide a revised definition of “waters of the United States.”
-The rule will become effective 60 days after it is published in the Federal Register.
-Read the pre-publication version of the final Navigable Waters Protection Rule.
+- Navigable Waters Protection Rule (Step Two) - Revise - On April 21, 2020 the agencies published the Navigable Waters Protection Rule in the Federal Register to provide a revised definition of “waters of the United States” under the Clean Water Act.
+This final rule replaced the Step One rule and became effective on June 22, 2020.
+Read the final Navigable Waters Protection Rule.